 Students taking part in the fellowship program carry a full-time load of 37.5 hours per week for one year.

-Students taking part in the fellowship program will be responsible for preparing an individualized training plan in consultation with the advisor, completing all academic coursework as outlined in the individualized training plan and have taken the COMLEX-Level 1 Exam by the start of the fellowship year.
+Students taking part in the fellowship program will be responsible for preparing an individualized training plan in consultation with the research mentor, completing all academic coursework as outlined in the individualized training plan and have taken the COMLEX-Level 1 Exam by the start of the fellowship year.
 In addition, students will need to complete CITI training.
 They will participate in conducting an individual research project, the writing of scholarly articles or participate in an ongoing study.
 In addition, they will participate in regular meetings with their research mentor and participate in scheduled rounds with other COM fellows.

 Students will have the opportunity to present research during the year.
 Please check the websites for the various changing deadlines.